 If it's a sunny day, try making a solar crayon candle.
 Just place a wick in the center of an old jar, fill it to the top with broken crayon pieces, and set it outside on a piece of aluminum foil.
 As the sun melts the crayons, add more, until you have enough melted crayons to fill the entire jar.
 Measure the diameter of your jar to figure out what size wick you need.
 If you use the wrong size wick, it won't burn properly.

-If you don't have wicks on hand, you can buy them inexpensively in bulk on the internet and use them for various candle-making and related projects in the future.
+If you don't have wicks on hand, you can buy them inexpensively in bulk at a craft store on online and use them for various candle-making and related projects in the future.